 Much research has examined the impact of victimization on future victimizing behavior.
 However, early childhood victimization does not automatically lead to sexually aggressive behavior.
 While sex offenders have higher rates of sexual abuse in their histories than would be expected in the general population, the majority of perpetrators were not abused as children (Berliner & Elliot, 2002; Putnam, 2003).
 There is relatively good evidence to support this, including the disproportionate number of women who were victimized as children who do not go on to sexually abuse others (Berliner & Elliot, 2002; Putnam, 2003).

-Another type of pornography believed to play a role in the etiology of socially learned sexual aggression is child pornographymaterial that either uses children or uses technology that makes the participants appear to be children.
-Social learning theory suggests that individuals use child pornography, internalize this behavior as acceptable, and adopt it into their own behavior.
+Another type of pornography believed to play a role in the etiology of socially learned sexual aggression is child pornography — material that uses either children or technology that makes the participants appear to be children.
+Social learning theory suggests that individuals use child pornography, internalize this behavior as acceptable and adopt it into their own behavior.
 Since child pornography is illegal, research on the role of child pornography is somewhat limited.
 Nonetheless, it is known that child molesters report increased use of pornography prior to sexually abusing children (Howitt, 1995; Marshall, 1988).
-Recent research has suggested the use of child pornography as a reliable indicator of sexual interest in children (Seto, Cantor, & Blanchard, 2006).
+More recent research has suggested the use of child pornography as a reliable indicator of sexual interest in children (Seto, Cantor & Blanchard, 2006).
 Across multiple studies, offenders have reported the use of pornography to desensitize and arouse them so they can engage in abusive behaviors with children (Knudsen, 1988; Marshall, 1988).
 Child pornography also appears to reduce empathy toward child victims (Knudsen, 1988).
 Portrayals of enjoyment on the part of the children and lack of negative consequences may serve as reinforcers of these behaviors.

 Summary of the Evidence on Social Learning Theories